SomeWeekendReading/someweekendreading.github.io/_posts/2021-02-24-republican-impeachment-votes.md

 constituents, reelection schedules, retirements, party identity, and so on.
 But it turns out those are all pretty correlated, and we have just a story about party identity:
 - Trumpy voters elect Trump.
-- Trumpy voters also elect senators likely to defend Trump.
+- Trumpy voters also elect senators who defend Trump.

 There's probably not much more here than that.
 We took a long time to find such a simple thing, no?
 As James Branch Cabell described the work of a bizarre bard in _Music from Behind the Moon_, one of the best short stories I've ever read, our song "ran confusedly, shuddering to an uncertain end". <sup id="fn13a">[[13]](#fn13)</sup>

 But at least we know that the root of all evil here is the [right-wing authoritarianism](https://en.wikipedia.org/wiki/Right-wing_authoritarianism) of the Trump crowd.
-Altemeyer's exceptional book <sup id="fn14a">[[14]](#fn14)</sup> summarizing his research career on political authoritarianism is looking better each year in terms of its explanatory power, and more chilling each year as well.
+Altemeyer's exceptional book <sup id="fn14a">[[14]](#fn14)</sup> summarizing his research career on political authoritarianism is looking better each year in terms of its explanatory power, and more chilling each year.

 ---